-2. The review petition was heard on 19-3-2019 at the Office of the Commission.
+- 2. The review petition was heard on 19-3-2019 at the Office of the Commission.
 Sri.
 Bipin Shankar, Dy Chief Engineer, representing KSEB Ltd presented the matter.
 According to KSEB Ltd, there is an apparent error on the estimation of normative loan for the year 2015-16 since the accumulated depreciation considered is not correct.
-Accordingly, the interest charges for the year 2016-17 is to be revised to Rs.272.13 crore as against Rs.223.26 crore approved by the Commission.
-Further, KSEB Ltd argued that the disallowance in the employee expenses by Rs.217.35 crore is without considering the business growth in the system.
-The decision on the disallowance of electricity duty under Section 3(1) of the Kerala Electricity duty Act and depreciation to the tune of Rs.247.63 crore for the assets created out of contribution and grants are also requested to be reviewed.
-KSEB Ltd have also requested to consider the expenses which were not allowed on account of adjustments made under Ind AS. ie., under other debits Rs.33.90 crore on account of fair value adjustments and Rs.14.26 crore on arrears of interest on GPF pertains to the year 2015-16 was also required to be approved.

-- 3. Sri.
-Dijo Kappen, while objecting to the review petition raised the issue whether the petition can be taken up when the model code of conduct of General Elections are in place.
+Accordingly, the interest charges for the year is to be revised.
+Further, KSEB Ltd argued that the disallowance of employee expenses to the tune of Rs.202.37 crore is without considering the business growth in the system.
+The decision on the non-approval of electricity duty under Section 3(1) of the Kerala Electricity duty Act and depreciation to the tune of Rs.156.35 crore for the assets created out of contribution and grants are also to be reviewed along with other issues. - 3.
+Sri.
+Dijo Kappen, objecting the review petition raised the issue as to whether the petition can be taken up when the Model Code of Conduct of General Elections are in place.
 He also stated that the issues raised in the review petition are akin to an appeal, which are beyond the scope of the review.
 Further, admission of the petition with such delay itself is not proper and hence the petition is to be rejected.
-He also demanded that KSEB Ltd should be treated at par as that of other licensees in the State and no special treatment should be provided. - 4.
-Sri.
+He also demanded that KSEB Ltd should be treated at par with other licensees in the State and no special treatment should be provided.

+- 4. Sri.
 Ratheesh Kumar, Joint Secretary, representing the Kerala HT-EHT Industrial Electricity Consumers stated that KSEB Ltd is seeking review for allowing an additional amount of Rs.780 crore.
-The petition itself is not maintainable with more than 170 days of delay.
-According to him, the basic principle and judicial practice of reviewing an order is maintainable only if there is an error apparent on the face of record.
-KSEB Ltd could not point out any error apparent on the items such as disallowance of employee cost, disallowance of electricity duty and disallowance of depreciation.
-The fair value adjustments and arrears of interest on GPF are only accounting practice and therefore should be ignored.
+The petition itself cannot be maintainable since there was a delay of more than 170 days.
+According to him, the basic principle and judicial practice is that review of an order is maintainable only if there is an error apparent on the face of record.
+KSEB Ltd could not point out any error apparent on the disallowance of employee cost, disallowance of electricity duty and disallowance of depreciation.
+The fair value adjustments and arrears of interest on GPF are only accounting practices and therefore should be ignored.
 Hence the Commission may scrutinize and determine whether there is any error apparent in the issues.
-The Association also prayed that since there is exorbitant delay in filing the petition, henceforth public hearing should be conducted before admitting the delay condonation petition.
+The Association also prayed that since there is an exorbitant delay in filing the petition, henceforth public hearing should be conducted before admitting the delay condonation petition.
 Sri.
 Ayyappan Nair stated that written objections will be filed within two days after studying the issue. - 5.
 In the letter dated 11-4-2019, KSEB Ltd had furnished the reply to the objections raised by the HT-EHT Association.
 According to KSEB Ltd, a petition seeking condonation of delay was submitted to the Commission and the same was granted by the Commission vide order dated 5-3-2019.
-Regarding electricity duty, KSEB Ltd did not seek a review of the decision on the matter but requested before the Commission to consider the its approval based on the decision of the Apex court/ government in the matter.
-Further, according to KSEB Ltd there is no provision in the Regulations for conducting public hearing for the condonation of delay, but the same is to be decided by the Commission in the interest of justice on a case to case basis.
+Regarding electricity duty, KSEB Ltd did not seek a review of the decision on the matter but requested before the Commission to consider its approval based on the decision of the Apex court/ government in the matter.
+Further, according to KSEB Ltd there is no provision in the Regulations for conducting public hearing for the condonation of delay, but the same may be taken by the Commission in the interest of justice on a case to case basis.
 Regarding fair valuation, KSEB Ltd stated that, review was sought strictly on the denial of genuine expenses in truing up on account of Ind AS adjustments.
-Thus KSEB Ltd stated that there is there is no merit in the objections of the Association and hence requested to the reject the same.
+Thus KSEB Ltd stated that there is no merit in the objections raised by the Association and hence requested to reject the same.